What to Expect When Sitting Down With a C3PAO for a CMMC Assessment: Insights From the Internet

 The Assessment Process: Conditional Status and POA&Ms

 A major takeaway from online discussions is that CMMC assessments require a high level of compliance.
-However, contractors who meet at least 80 percent of Level 2 requirements may qualify for Conditional CMMC Status.
+Contractors that meet most Level 2 practices and implement all non-POA&M-eligible controls may qualify for Conditional Certification, with 180 days to close remaining gaps.
 This allows them to proceed with a Plan of Action & Milestones (POA&M) to close any remaining gaps within 180 days.
-Certain high-impact controls, such as those worth three or five points, must be fully implemented to pass, as these cannot be included in a POA&M.
+Certain critical practices identified by DoD cannot be deferred and must be fully implemented to pass the assessment.

 Every Person Speaking to the Assessor Must Be Prepared